aayerdotorg/ada-hud/README.md

 # ada-hud
-Modified version of PV Hud mixed with elements of bowie hud and Slin Hud
+A frankenstein of a hud built off of PV hud with elements of bowiehud, Slinhud, and boredhud.